BlainJonesACC/Pages-2/pages/cti110/Prog/cti110_p_landing_page.md

 ---
 ## Instructions and Flowcharts

-Use side bar navigation to locate project pages or use search above box above.
+Use side bar navigation to locate project pages or use search box above.

 {% include image.html file="new-content-coming-soon-web-page-is-under.png" alt="Under construction" caption="Work in progress" max-width="600" %}